ex-nerd/prep/README.rst

     ##if:host!=www##
-    This content will only exist in the final file if prep was invoked on a host named www
+    This content will only exist in the final file if prep was invoked on a host not named www
     ##endif##

     This other content will always be in the final file.